Important updates for summer 2020

 You are allocated one each of the following items:

 You are encouraged to bring the following items.
-(Some items are also available to rent.
-See HSA below):
+(See below):

 - Comfortable walking shoes